 Virus hits 100,000 cases as it upends lives, livelihoods

-BANGKOK, Thailand (AP) — Crossing more borders, the new coronavirus hit a milestone Friday, infecting more than 100,000 people worldwide as it wove itself deeper into the daily lives of millions, infecting the powerful, the unprotected poor and the vast masses in between.
+BANGKOK, Thailand (AP) — Crossing more borders the new coronavirus hit a milestone yesterday, and infecting more than 100,000 people worldwide as it wove itself deeper into the daily lives of millions, and infecting the powerful, the unprotected poor and the vast masses in-between.

 “Who is going to feed their families?” asked Elias al-Arja, head of a hotel owners' union in Bethlehem in the Israeli-occupied West Bank, where tourists have been banned and the storied Church of the Nativity shuttered.

-Questions swirled around whether Iran could control its outbreak, as the number of reported infections jumped beyond 4,700 on Friday, with 124 deaths.
-Iran planned to set up checkpoints to limit travel, urged people to stop using paper money and had firefighters spray disinfectant on an 18-kilometre (11-mile) length of Tehran's most famous avenue.
+Questions swirled around whether Iran could control its outbreak, as the number of reported infections jumped beyond 4,700 yesterday, with 124 deaths.
+Iran planned to set up checkpoints to limit travel, urged people to stop using paper money, and had firefighters spray disinfectant on an 18-kilometre (11-mile) length of Tehran's most famous avenue.

 “It would be great if they did it every day,” grocery store owner Reza Razaienejad said after firefighters sprayed outside his shop.
 “It should not be just a one-time thing.”